Revisiting Very High Energy Gamma-Ray Absorption in Cosmic Propagation under the Combined Effects of Axion-Like

+ALPs are pseudo-scalar bosons predicted in various extensions of the Standard Model, particularly in string theory and extra-dimensional frameworks.
+Unlike the Quantum Chromodynamics (QCD) axion \citep[see e.g.,][]{pec1977}, ALPs are not required to solve the strong CP problem and can span a wide parameter space in mass $m_a$ and photon coupling $g_{a\gamma}$ \citep[see e.g.,][]{abb1983,con2006}.
+Their interaction with photons is described by the Lagrangian:

+where $a$ is the ALPs field, $F_{\mu\nu}$ the electromagnetic field tensor, and $\tilde{F}^{\mu\nu}$ its dual.
+This coupling enables photon-ALP conversions in external magnetic fields \citep{raf1988}, a process that can significantly affect high energy photon propagation over cosmological distances.

-The evolution of an photon–ALPs beam propagating through an external magnetic field along the $z$-axis is governed by a Schrödinger-like equation that accounts for mixing between photons and ALPs.
+The evolution of an photon-ALP beam propagating through an external magnetic field along the $z$-axis is governed by a Schrödinger-like equation that accounts for mixing between photons and ALPs.
 The system is described by the state vector $\psi(z) = (A_x, A_y, a)^T$,

 where $A_x$ and $A_y$ denote the photon amplitudes for linear $x$- and $y$-polarizations, and $a$ is the ALPs amplitude.
 The mixing matrix $M$, expressed in the interaction basis\citep{lon2020}, is given by: